sanket-pande/sanket-pande/README.md

 👋 Hi, I’m @sanket-pande

-👀 I have always loved puzzles.
-When i first wrote my <i>Hello World</i> program on the School computer, I fell in love with computers and problem solving.

-I love everything about computers may it be Software, Hardware, Networking, Architecture and of course the Memes.
+👀 I've been hooked on puzzles since day one!

+Writing my first `"Hello World"` program on the school computer was like cracking a code.
+It sparked my love for computers and problem-solving.

+From software to hardware, networking to architecture, and yes, even the memes, I find endless fascination in the world of computers.

 ---------------------------------------------------------

 🌱 I’m currently learning...
-- React Native
+- C#, .Net
 ----------------------------------------------------------
 📫 Reach me ...<br>
 LinkedIn - https://www.linkedin.com/in/sanket-pande/<br>